pgarber/BUv2/README.md

 rake db:crunch_ratings

 so, Users still has a ratings column, but it's not being used.
 I'm just having trouble deleting it

+I can't figure out a way to debug the javascript for Google Charts.
+So try chartkick which uses javascript, but only requires me to write in ruby.